Quit Smoking with BayCare

-At BayCare, we know that making the decision to quit smoking is a life-changing one – and a life-saving one.
-We offer ongoing educational events in Tampa, Clearwater, Plant City, Safety Harbor, and throughout the Tampa Bay area to help and support you during your quitting journey.
+At BayCare, we know that making the decision to quit smoking is a life-changing one—and a lifesaving one.
+We offer ongoing educational events throughout the Tampa Bay area to help and support you during your quitting journey.

 Be a Quitter – The Benefits of Smoking Cessation

-The detrimental health risks of smoking are no secret.
+The harmful health risks of smoking are no secret.
 But did you know that you can start reversing these effects almost immediately when you make the decision to quit smoking?
+When you quit smoking, your body begins to heal almost immediately.
 The American Cancer Society (ACS) estimates that:

-- 20 minutes after quitting smoking, heart rate and blood pressure drop
+- A few minutes after you quit smoking, your heart rate drops

 - Asthma